getify/foi-lang/Foi-Guide.md

 // X: 42
 ```

-**Note:** The Reader value can be anything, but it's most commonly a Record/Tuple.
+**Note:** The Reader value can be any value, but it's most commonly a Record/Tuple.

 Inside a `~<` chain step, the carried Reader value can be *accessed* as so: